Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 The new Arduino Nano and its circuit on the right is very simple.
 Power and ground are distributed with the traditional black and red wires.
 Green and Blue UART wires go to the DF2301QG (be sure to select the UART communication mode with the slide switch).
 The wire color scheme is set by the cable included with the DF2301QG.

 There are four wires (blue, yellow, orange, and white) connecting the two Arduino Nanos providing a very simple parallel interface (as opposed to serial) to transfer the pattern number across.
-I used this parallel interface to have the least computational burden on the left Arduino Nano.
+I used this parallel interface to minimize computational and timing burden on the left Arduino Nano.

 ### The VoiceCommands and VC_DemoReel Code
 [Top](#notes "Top")<br>